-Where the school is not the employer of an individual they still have responsibility to ensure allegations are dealt with appropriately and that they liaise with the relevant parties (this includes supply teachers and volunteers).
+Where the school is not the employer of an individual, they still have responsibility to ensure allegations are dealt with appropriately and that they liaise with the relevant parties (this includes supply teachers and volunteers).

-Whilst schools are not the employer of supply teachers, they should ensure allegations are dealt with properly.
+Whilst the school is not the employer of supply teachers who are engaged through a third party, they should ensure allegations are dealt with properly.
 In no circumstances should a school decide to cease to use a supply teacher due to safeguarding concerns without finding out the facts and liaising with the LADO to determine a suitable outcome.
 Agencies should be fully involved and fully cooperate in any enquiries, but the school will usually take the lead.

-School will always follow: The NYSCP practice guidance and DfE Guidance Keeping Children Safe in Education 2022 part 4:

-School will immediately contact the Duty Local Authority Designated Officer (LADO) on 01609 533080 and then, where appropriate, submit a LADO referral form within one working day:
+The school will always follow: The NYSCP procedures and DfE Guidance Keeping Children Safe in Education 2023 part 4: The school will immediately contact the Duty Local Authority Designated Officer (LADO) on 01609 533080 and then, where appropriate, submit a LADO referral form within one working day:

-Where a child may have suffered significant harm the school will also submit a referral to Children's Social Care.
+Where a child may have suffered significant harm, the school will also submit a referral to Children's Social Care.

 Detailed and accurate records will be made to include decisions, actions taken, and reasons for these.
-All records will be retained securely confidentially in the school office.
+All records will be retained securely in line with school procedures.
+In our school the procedures are on CPOMS.